ellucian-developer/react-router/README.md

 If you are already using react-router-dom in your Extension, you do not need to include this package.

-Check out [@ellucian/react-router-dom](https://github.com/ellucian-developer/react-router-dom) for more details
+Check out [@ellucian/react-router-dom](https://github.com/ellucian-developer/react-router-dom) for more details.

+The following components have been modified to take experience history context into account

 ## Differences